ipsha-sinha-01/study/ITM-ConsignmentAppFlow.md

 1. As soon as the message is received in the queue _"q-ready-for-consignment"_, Logic app _"la-create-consignment"_ is triggered.

 2. List of orders ready for consignments is read from the message received from "q-ready-for-consignment".
+The list is in below format :

+	- [ [O1, O2], O3 ]

+	In this case O1 and o2

 3. For the first Order from Orders List, it is verified if the Order already has Consignment ID in _"orders"_ table.

-	- If no, A new random Consignment Id is generated.
+	- If not present, A new random Consignment Id is generated.
+	- If present,

-4. For the first Order, Full form Order json from Blob storage _"orders"_ is loaded.
+4. For the first Order, Full form Order json from Blob storage _"gps-orders"_ is loaded.
 The Order json is copied to create new Consignment json.

 6. In the Consignment json